dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 ---
 type: docs
-title: "Getting started with the Dapr Pluggable Components .NET SDK"
+title: "Getting started with the Dapr pluggable components .NET SDK"
 linkTitle: ".NET"
 weight: 1000
-description: How to get up and running with the Dapr Pluggable Components .NET SDK
+description: How to get up and running with the Dapr pluggable components .NET SDK
 no_list: true
 is_preview: true
 ---

-Dapr offers NuGet packages to help with the development of .NET Pluggable Components.
+Dapr offers NuGet packages to help with the development of .NET pluggable components.

 ## Prerequisites